HaotianLu/Diversity_in_the_World_of_Music/README.md

 ## Project 1: Diversity in the World of Music

+### ** To quickly read the report of the project, go to "doc" and look for "Report.HTML".
 ### ** To rerun the codes and review the project in details, go to "doc" and follow the README in the file.
-### ** To quickly read the report of the project, go to "output" and look for the only pdf file in the folder, "Diversity_in_Music_JL".

-+ Author:

-Johnny Lu

 + Project summary: